TALK TO SALES

 Exempt vs. non-exempt employees

-Employee misclassification can lead to issues like unpaid overtime that can have significant financial consequences for your business.
-To help you avoid these missteps, we’ll go over exempt and non-exempt employee classifications and also cover how you can offer health benefits to both groups.
+To help you avoid these missteps, we'll review what exempt and non-exempt employees are and how you must treat each type of employee.
+We’ll also cover how you can offer comprehensive health benefits to both groups.

 What are exempt employees?